KonstHardy/personal-webstie/README.md

 ## Available Scripts

-In the project directory, you can run (in the terminal):
+In the project directory, you can run in the terminal:

 ### `npm i`